- JD Power and Associates is an automotive polling company that sells its ratings to the highest bidder.

 Hardly a month goes by when there isn’t a JD Power & Associates survey on car reliability.
 Some of the results may not report what you think.
 Studies conflict each other to the extent that a top-five vehicle may be below average on a different study.
 That’s especially the case with the late June Initial Quality Study: It reports the number of “problems” cited per 100 new vehicles in the first 90 days of ownership. – Extreme Tech

-Gartner and Forrester and IDC all create award categories that are designed to make one of the vendors they want to get income from to be in the leader category.
+Gartner Forrester and IDC all create award categories designed to make one of the vendors they want to get income from in the leader category.

 JD Power, like Gartner, has multiple revenue streams.

 Power ranks all automotive brands top to bottom, but breakouts for individual segments only show the top three in many cases, and not those below average. – Extreme Tech

 This is promotional, as it prevents JD Power from losing the makes that score low in a particular segment.
 Notice this approach is entirely different from Consumer Reports, an actual research entity, and publishes the complete list and shows how everyone scored.
 Another way that JD Power differs from Consumer Reports (which is never paid by vendors but instead funded by subscribers) is that it does not allow any vendor to use its conclusions in advertising.

 Consumer Reports explains its policy about not having its rankings used in advertising in the following quotation.

 “We feel this would create an implication among consumers that we have a relationship with the company,” said Charles Daviet, Consumer Reports’ director of survey research. – SFGate

 More deceptive advertising from Chevrolet is seen in the following video, which refers to JD Power.